theNorstroem/fidl.furo.pro/content/docs/overview/style_guide.md

 ```

 ### URL Path
+Usualy the path part is a noun in plural form.
+Use singular nouns only on singleton ressources.
 Do **not** append a prefix like */api* to your paths.
 Use **/fruits**.

 {{< hint warning >}}